 At EasyMerchant we offer a wide number of manhole covers and gully grates in various sizes and materials that are suitable for numerous applications.
 Produced by leading brands from across Europe, our products meet the British Standards as detailed within this article, and many carry the Kitemark stamp to denote their high quality and compliance.
 On our website you can also easily find the load capacity of all of the access covers that we stock, enabling you to choose the ideal cover or grate for your project requirements.

-If you’d like further advice on access covers and load bearing, or if you have any questions about our range of products and accessories, please don’t hesitate to get in touch – a member of our expert team will be more than happy to help.
+If you’d like further advice on access covers and load bearing, or if you have any questions about our range of products such as manhole covers, soakaway crates or underground pipe fittings, please don’t hesitate to get in touch – a member of our expert team will be more than happy to help.